 Gestation specific milk

-The breast milk produced at the particular time your baby is born is adapted for that stage of your prem baby’s development.
-Compared to ‘full-term’ breast milk, premature baby milk has higher concentrations of protein, fat, energy, sodium, chloride, potassium, calcium, iron and magnesium for the first three weeks 8.
+The breast milk produced at the particular time your baby is born is said to be adapted for that stage of your prem baby’s development.
+Compared to “full-term” breast milk, one study found premature baby milk had higher concentrations of protein, sodium, chloride, iron and magnesium in the first four weeks after birth 8.
 After the first weeks the raised levels fall but the protein in breast milk is easier to digest and babies energy expenditure is lower with breast milk compared to industrial formulas 9.

 Preterm formula preparations